azist/azos/src/Azos.Sky/Locking/readme.md

 **server would delete ALL variable entries from its memory upon expiration**.
 On a typical server machine with 8 Gb of RAM and
 4 cores the locking server can support hundred of thousands of lock var entries executing over 200,000+ transactions a second.

-In practice these data structures are used to coordinate co-operating tasks such as mapreduce, full scans and the like where a swarm of hosts exchange data describing "chunks" of work that they perform.
+In practice these data structures are used to coordinate co-operating tasks such as map-reduce, full scans and the like where a swarm of hosts exchange data describing "chunks" of work that they perform.
 In reality this leads to generation of 10s-100s of variable entries at most, which makes this solution **VERY efficient for real-time multi-worker coordination**.
 See [Distributed Coordination](../Coordination)